ska-sa/katsdptelstate/README.rst

 timestamp that is not allowed to change.

-The keys are strings and the values are Python objects serialised via MessagePack_.
+The keys are strings and the values are Python objects serialised via MessagePack_, which has been extended to support tuples, complex numbers and NumPy arrays.
 Older versions of the database stored the values as pickles, and the package warns the user if that's the case.
 Keys can be retrieved from the telstate object using attribute syntax or dict syntax.